conp-pcno-training/SDC-LOSSLESS-QC/_episodes/04-making_decisions_about_the_data.md

 questions:
 - "How do I make decisions about components and time periods?"
 objectives:
-- "Understand the benefits and necessity of a manual quality control procedure."
+- "Understand what constitutes an artefact."
 keypoints:
-- "We need to establish an approach that allows us to reliably identify artefacts based on as few subjective factors as possible."
+- "Establishing an approach that allows for reliably identify artefacts based on as few subjective factors as possible."
-- "Using the flow chart, most artefacts can be reliably identified and a consistent decision can be made based on the properties of the components."
-- "Despite efforts to create a fully objective set of decision criteria, there will still be cases that are ambiguous.
-In these cases, we need to use our best judgement to decide what to reject and what to leave in."
 ---

 ## Decision Flow Chart

+The below figure represents an example decision making process for determining the actions a reviewer should take when encountering an artefact in the data.

 ![QC Decision Flow Chart]({{ page.root }}/fig/qc_flowchart.png "QC Decision Flow Chart"){:height="580px" width="408px"}
-*This decision flow chart can be used during the quality control procedure when you come across a component with an artefact in it.
-When you come across an artefact in the data, you can start at the top of the decision flow chart and ask yourself the questions in the blue boxes.
-Your answers to these questions will help you make a decision about how to deal with the artefact based on certain properties of the data.*

 > ## Note
 > This flow chart is meant to be used as a guide only.
-Ultimately, **you** will be the one to make the final call on what decision to make.
+Ultimately, **the reviewer** will be the one to make the final call on what decision to make.
 >
 > {: .source}
 {: .callout}